odea-project/qAlgorithms/report/report.md

 Every Bin stores all data points determined to belong to the same EIC.
 All subsetting methods are called on the bin without requiring knowledge of data points outside of the bin.
 The main difference between Bins and EICs is that a Bin only operates with pointers to data points in RawData, while the EIC can be used independently of the RawData it was generated from.
-[@gerrit: so, what is the reason for using the structure of these bins instead of just EICs?-> this should be explained // addressed // no, we need to discuss]
+This minimises the memory needed for further operations by not passing along methods and utility variables.
 Additionally, bins keep track of information that can later be used for filtering or weighing purposes, such as if any scans appear more than once in the data and median values for scans and masses.
 These details are irrelevant to the peak finding process and